Are you looking for the best goat feed that can support its growth?

 What Does A Goat Feed On

-Goats are ruminants which means that they can eat almost any type of food.
+Goats are ruminants, meaning they can eat almost any type of food.

 They thrive best when they’re exposed to an adequate pasture.

-Goats usually browse, which means that they don’t just feed on the grass on the ground.
+Goats usually browse, meaning they don’t just feed on the grass on the ground.